 abstract

 • BACKGROUND: Expanding access to naloxone through pharmacies is an important policy goal.
 Our objective was to characterize national county-level naloxone dispensing of chain versus independent pharmacies.
-METHODS: The primary exposure in our longitudinal analysis was the proportion of chain pharmacies in a county, identified through the US Department of Homeland Security 2010 Infrastructure Foundation-Level Data.
+METHODS: The primary exposure in our longitudinal analysis was the proportion of chain pharmacies in a county, identified through the U.S. Department of Homeland Security 2010 Infrastructure Foundation-Level Data.
 We defined counties as having "higher proportion" of chain pharmacies if at least 50% of pharmacies were large national chains.
-The primary outcome was quarter-year (2016Q1-2019Q2) rate of pharmacy naloxone claims per 100,000 persons from Symphony Health at the county-level.
-We compared the naloxone dispensing rate between county types using two-sample t-tests.
+The primary outcome was quarter-year (2016Q1-2019Q2) rate of pharmacy naloxone claims per 100,000 persons from Symphony Health at the county level.
+We compared the naloxone dispensing rate between county types using 2-sample t tests.
 We estimated the association between county-level chain pharmacy proportion and rate of naloxone claims using a linear model with year-quarter fixed effects.
-RESULTS: Nearly one third of counties (n=946) were higher proportion.
-Higher proportion counties had a significantly higher rate of naloxone claims across the study period, in 4 of 6 urban-rural classifications, and in counties with and without naloxone access laws.
-The linear model confirmed that higher proportion counties had a significantly higher rate of naloxone claims, adjusting for urban/rural designation, income, population characteristics, opioid mortality rate, co-prescribing laws and naloxone access laws.
-CONCLUSION: In this national study, we found an association between naloxone dispensing rates and the county-level proportion of chain (versus independent) pharmacies.
-Incentivizing naloxone dispensing through educational, regulatory, or legal efforts may improve naloxone availability and dispensing rates - particularly in counties with proportionately high numbers of independent pharmacies.
+RESULTS: Nearly one-third of counties (n = 946) were higher proportion.
+Higher proportion counties had a significantly higher rate of naloxone claims across the study period, in 4 of 6 urban-rural classifications, and in counties with and without naloxone access laws (NALs).
+The linear model confirmed that higher proportion counties had a significantly higher rate of naloxone claims, adjusting for urban-rural designation, income, population characteristics, opioid mortality rate, coprescribing laws, and NALs.
+CONCLUSION: In this national study, we found an association between naloxone dispensing rates and the county-level proportion of chain (vs. independent) pharmacies.
+Incentivizing naloxone dispensing through educational, regulatory, or legal efforts may improve naloxone availability and dispensing rates-particularly in counties with proportionately high numbers of independent pharmacies.

 publication date